Walter Dellinger, influential scholar and lawyer, dies at 80

 During the administration of former President Bill Clinton, Dellinger headed up the influential Office of Legal Counsel that advises the attorney general on often sensitive legal and policy issues and served as the acting Solicitor General, the administration’s top Supreme Court lawyer.

-During his time as acting solicitor general during the 1996-97 term of the high court, he argued nine cases including those dealing with doctor-assisted suicide and the line-item veto, according to his Duke Law biography.
-Dellinger was an emeritus professor at Duke, where he had been a faculty member since 1969.
+While serving as acting solicitor general during the 1996-97 term of the high court, he personally argued nine cases, more than any of his predecessors in over two decades at the time.
+Dellinger was an emeritus professor at the Duke University School of Law, where he had been a faculty member since 1969.

-Dellinger was a leader of a legal team assembled by Democrats ahead of the 2020 presidential election to take on election-related court cases.
+Ahead of the 2020 presidential election , Dellinger helped lead a legal team assembled by Democrats to take on election-related court cases.
 And in early February, Dellinger spoke out in defense of Biden’s pledge to name a Black woman to the Supreme Court in an essay published by the New York Times.

 “There are approximately 25,000 Black female attorneys in America.
 There is every reason to believe that President Biden’s nomination process will benefit by focusing on that extraordinary group for the next justice of the United States Supreme Court,” Dellinger wrote.